GEOLYTIX/mapp/foss4g_workshop/access_control.md

 The editor role should now be available in the roles dropdown.

-Assign yourself the role and logout out.
+Assign yourself the role and logout.

 You will now see the field value or no field if skipped with null value.
 You are not able to edit the field.

 Login to the application and you have a cookie with a user token which has the editor role.
 You should be able to see and edit the field.

-Add the new env variables to your vercel.json and redploy to production.
+Add the new env variables to your vercel.json and redeloy to production.